 40. Give up a vice: We all have one thing we want to stop doing.
 Take the time to finally quit that bad habit for good.

-41. Learn how to be alone: It's easy to be content when you have company, not so simple when you have to keep yourself company.
+41. Learn how to be alone: It's easy to be content when you have company, but it's not so simple when you have to keep yourself company.
 Whether you're coupled up or alone, learn how to make yourself happy (and do things on your own, too).